 Brain Injuries Can Cause Serious and Lasting Side Effects

 Brain injuries can cause a wide range of debilitating physical and emotional symptoms, and these issues may last weeks, months, or even years.
-Often, an employee who has suffered a brain injury is unable to work due to the seriousness of these symptoms.
+Often, an employee who has suffered a brain injury cannot work due to the seriousness of these symptoms.
 The lasting effects often include:

 - Memory and concentration problems